mackSham/e-Commerce/README.md

 - User can browse items without login but he/she can buy any item iff the same is logged in
 - If some item is out of stock then user will get a option of Notify me to get the notification if item is available(to be stored in DB so that data persist across device).
 - User can save ir delete payment card details
-- user can vive tafing and write review on any products
+- user can give rating and write review on any products
 - can see all the users have put there items in cart (with details)
 - vendor page will be there to give a brief idea about the vendor to the user
 - We can give best Seller options depending upon the ratings